Everything you need to know about Digital Nomad Visas in 2022!

 Maybe you’ve loved it, maybe you’ve hated it.
-And maybe your thoughts have started wandering off to that moment post-COVID when we can finally travel again.
+And maybe your thoughts have started wandering off to that moment when we can finally all travel again.

 Because if you could do your work from home where your flatmate, cat, spouse, or mother (in-law) wouldn’t stop bothering you, you surely could do your work from a white sandy beach or some cool European capital, couldn’t you?

 Speaking of a very welcome perspective after this bizarre year.